pivotal-cf/docs-pks/bbr-restore.hbs.md

     stemcells, where one stemcell is Linux and the other stemcell is Windows.
 </p>

-For more information about stemcells in Ops Manager, see [Importing and Managing Stemcells](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/opsguide-managing-stemcells.html).
+For more information about stemcells in {{{ vars.platform_name }}}, see [Importing and Managing Stemcells](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/opsguide-managing-stemcells.html).

 ### <a id='upload-stemcell'></a> Upload Stemcells